gvallee/collective_profiler/README.md

 #### Time file: alltoallv_late_arrival* and alltoallv_execution_times* files

-** WARNING!!
-The gathering of late arrival data has been disabled but of disagreements over the methodology to gather the data. **

 The first line is the version of the data format.
 This is used for internal purposes to ensure that the post-mortem analysis tool supports that format.

 Then the file has a series of timing data per call.
 Each call data starts with `# Call` with the number of the call following by the ordered list of timing data per rank.